FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **User interface mockups:**
 ![chatroom](/docs/chatroom.png)

-5. - **As a participant, I want to create a new chatroom with a different theme.**
+5. - **As a participant, I want to create a new chatroom with a different theme, so that I can discuss any topic I want even if it doesn't already exists.**
 **Value:**  Should-Have
 **Effort:**  M
 <dl>